foundation-go/foundation/README.md

   - **Gateway Mode**: Facilitate the exposure of gRPC services as HTTP endpoints, leveraging gRPC Gateway.
 This mode acts as a bridge, allowing HTTP clients to communicate with your gRPC microservices transparently.
   - **gRPC Mode**: Operate as a standard gRPC server, enabling high-performance RPC communication, ideal for microservices interaction.
   - **HTTP Mode**: Deploy as a traditional HTTP server, offering a more general-purpose approach for serving web requests.
-  - **Worker Mode**: This is your background worker, designed to continuously execute tasks.
+  - **Spin Worker Mode**: This is your background worker, designed to continuously execute tasks.
 It offers configurability in terms of processing functions and the interval between task iterations.
+  - **Jobs Worker Mode**: A mode to run background jobs with Gocraft Work.
+Support scheduled jobs, retrying, and concurrency.
   - **Events Worker Mode**: Building on the Worker Mode, this variant is tailored for Kafka.
 It ingests messages from Kafka topics and triggers associated Go function handlers.
   - **Job Mode**: Best suited for one-off operations.
 Think of tasks like initializing your database, running migrations, or seeding initial data.
   - **Cable gRPC Mode**: Function as an AnyCable-compatible gRPC server, ideal for real-time WebSocket functionalities without sacrificing scalability.